Home

 The Problem

-Promo codes, SKUs, and internal labels often follow an all-caps rule.
+Promo codes, SKUs, and internal labels often follow an all-caps rule because uppercase text is easier to standardize across systems.
 The problem is that lists rarely stay clean for long.
 A few mixed-case entries slip in, and then someone has to scan row by row to find them.

 That manual check is easy on five rows and annoying on five hundred.
 It also gets unreliable fast because numbers and letters can look similar when you are moving quickly.
-This challenge gives us a simple way to audit the list and count how many entries really follow the rule.
+A proper audit should compare every entry against the same casing standard and return a label that is easy to count later.

 How We Solve It